 As in other Slavic countries, most Czech women’s surnames are formed by taking the surname of their father or husband, and adding the “-ová” suffix at the end.
 They can decide to circumvent this rule only in limited circumstances, including when their partner is a foreigner, if they have temporary residence in another country or possess another foreign nationality.

 The feminine version of the surname is also used for well-known foreign women, like politicians or celebrities.
-Don’t be surprised, for instance, to read about Angela Merkelova’s latest state visit to Prague, or screen the best movies starring Audrey Hepburnova.
+Don’t be surprised, for instance, to read about Angela Merkelova’s latest state visit to the Czech Republic, or screen the best movies starring Audrey Hepburnova.

 Pushed by Pirate MP Ondrej Profant and former Justice Minister Helena Valkova, the legislative amendment was passed by 91 votes in favour and 33 against, and will now head to the Senate for a vote.
 If passed, women will be allowed to choose between the masculine or feminine form of their surname in any circumstances.